lphansen/QuantMFR/_sources/book/exploring_recursive_utility.md

 ```{math}
 D^* = \frac {(\beta - 1)  + \beta \epsilon \alpha} {\beta \epsilon+ (1-\beta) \zeta } ,
 ```
-which is state dependent, as should be expected since $\rho = 1.$ From the capital evolution it follows from the order zero approximation is
+which is independent of the state, as should be expected since $\rho = 1.$ From the capital evolution it follows from the order zero approximation is
 ```{math}
 {\widehat K}_{t+1}^0 - {\widehat K}_t^0 = \epsilon \left[ \frac 1 \zeta \log  \left( 1 + \zeta D^*\right) - \iota_k \right].
 ```